-The Feast of the Epiphany, an important post-Christmas date on the Christian calendar, is celebrated on January 6th as a national holiday in Italy.
+The Feast of the Epiphany, an important post-Christmas date on the Christian calendar, is celebrated on January 6 as a national holiday in Italy.
 The tradition of La Befana, who arrives on the Epiphany, plays a big part in Italian Christmas celebrations.
+The holiday also marks the end of Christmas and New Year's festivities in Italy, after which children go back to school, adults go back to work, and the Christmas decorations come down.

 La Befana in Italy